freshcode-dev/web-boilerplate/README.md

 ## How to manage 3rd party dependencies
 **!!!
 It's important to note, that dependencies management is a little different from what is proposed by default for NX projects**

-Unlike default NX structure, all the apps and libs can have their own package.json files, thanks to **[yarn workspaces](https://yarnpkg.com/features/workspaces)**
+Unlike default NX structure, all the apps and libs can have their own package.json files, thanks to **[pnpm workspaces](https://pnpm.io/pnpm-workspace_yaml)**

 The main benefit here is, we don't need to deal with a long list of dependencies inside of root folder.
 Root package.json only contain dev dependencies and those, that are used across all the projects (like validation library)